wgrissom/zebrography/GettingStarted.md

 end
 ```

-5. Concatenate histograms, perform the singular value decomposition (SVD), and project them into the SVD subspace.
+5. Concatenate histograms, perform the singular value decomposition (SVD) and save projection matrx "V_red".
 A simple example only including data of p0 = 152500 and f_num = 2 is stored in "dict.mat".

 ```Matlab
 P0 = 152500; %% we saved each simulated dataset by p0(transmitter pressure) in simualtions.